michael1011/telegrambot/README.md

 Send your bot the message "hi" for further instructions.

 If you want to run your bot in background use [Screen](http://www.computerhope.com/unix/screen.htm).

+"AutoRestart.sh" is a restart script for the bot.
+You can copy it and set it as restart script in the config.
+"AutoRestartUpdate.sh" is the same with an updater.